 Being a parent brings on a new sense of responsibility.
 At least one study shows that dads start spending more time at the office after having a child, working harder, hoping for a promotion.
 Another group of studies show that stress increases significantly for new parents, and some even suggest that, because of the added stress, parents are not much happier than their childless counterparts.

 The constant pressure can lead you to over-parent your child.
-Your desire to shield and protect him or her at all times allows the child little room for making mistakes.
+Your desire to shield and protect them at all times allows the child little room for making mistakes.

 Children, and people in general, learn best from experience.
-If a parent constantly guides a child to assure the child’s success, then the child may not know what to do when left to his or her own devices.
+If a parent constantly guides a child to assure the child’s success, then the child may not know what to do when left to their own devices.

 A common sign of over-parenting is when parents express worries in the form of instructions.
 For example: “Don’t fall!”
 How does that statement reduce the child’s chances of falling?
 Another one: “Be good.”
-Instead of helping your child succeed, these vague statements communicate mistrust in his or her abilities.
+Instead of helping your child succeed, these vague statements communicate mistrust in the child’s abilities.

-Another sign of over-parenting is when mom or dad rush to fix a child’s problems to avoid the child becoming upset.
-When a child loses a toy, he or she gets a new one.
-When a pet dies, and parents are overwhelmed with their child’s feelings of grief, moms and dads rush to the pet store for a new animal to replace their child’s best friend.
+Another sign of over-parenting is when a parent rushes in to fix a child’s problems to avoid the child becoming upset.
+When a child loses a toy, they get a new one.
+When a pet dies, and parents are overwhelmed with their child’s feelings of grief, they might rush to the pet store for a new animal to replace their child’s best friend.

-So, what’s a loving mom to do?
-She has a superpower to foresee danger.
-Should she not give warnings?
-And how about dad?
-Saving the day is what he’s all about!
+So, what’s a loving parent to do?
+What if the parent has a superpower to foresee danger.
+Should the parent not give warnings?
+Step in to save the day?

 Here are some suggestions on how to step back so your child can step up: